ruess/edd-prevent-eu-checkout/readme.txt

 == Installation ==

-After installation, visit the EDD Extensions page and edit the values for "Prevent EU Checkout"
+After installation, visit the EDD Extensions page and edit the values for "Prevent EU Checkout" as needed.

 == Screenshots ==